 The Group's core business activities are regulated The interests of the Group companies are by external laws and regulations in the field of already represented in the drafting process environmental protection.
 The main legislative of the EU directive amendments through act governing the industry is the Waste direct communication with state institutions -Management Law, followed by the Law on primarily the Ministry for Climate and Energy Pollution, Natural Resources Tax Law, as well as and the competent authorities subjected to it, a number of other laws and regulations directly for example, the State Environmental Service and the Latvian Environment, Geology and or indirectly related to the industry.
 Meteorology Centre, as well as through other Upon assessing draft or amended laws, the ministries, if required, to formulate the national development of the Group's position and its position, and through industry associations coordination with the involved parties takes Latvian Association of Waste Management place at several levels and cooperation models.
-Companies (LASUA), Latvian Waste Manage-A consensus must be reached at both the ment Association (LASA), and European Waste industry level and the Latvian Chamber of Management Association (FEAD), which has a Commerce and Industry (LTRK), where the mandate to represent and lobby the interests of interests of the market actors, for example, the industry before the European Commission. producers, merchants, and industry players, often clash.
-CleanR Grupa always seeks to reach an agreement or a similar position with other industry players, including the local governments, represented by the Latvian Association of Local and Regional Governments and the Large Cities Association.
+Companies (LASUA), Latvian Waste Manage-A consensus must be reached at both the ment Association (LASA), and European Waste industry level and the Latvian Chamber of Management Association (FEAD), which has a Commerce and Industry (LTRK), where the mandate to represent and lobby the interests of interests of the market actors, for example, the industry before the European Commission.

+producers, merchants, and industry players, often clash.
+CleanR Grupa always seeks to In 2024, we carried out several activities in cooperation with FEAD, discussing the extended reach an agreement or a similar position with producer responsibility system development, as other industry players, including the local well as waste-to-energy issues and the situation governments, represented by the Latvian Association of Local and Regional Governments in Latvia. and the Large Cities Association.